 The Tasks tab appears with the create task dialog.

 Replace Add a name for your job… with your job name.

 Enter a name for the task in the Task name field.

-Existing All-Purpose Cluster: Select an existing cluster in the Cluster dropdown menu.
-To open the cluster in a new page, click the icon to the right of the cluster name and description.
+Existing All-Purpose Cluster: Select an existing cluster in the Cluster drop-down menu.
+To open the cluster on a new page, click the icon to the right of the cluster name and description.